nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Compiling_software_on_Māui.md

 and try again.

-Make sure that a target is always set - otherwise the compilers will produce generic code that runs on many processors of the "x86-64" family, and the program will thus not be able to benefit from capabilities such as AVX-512.
+Make sure that a target is always set.
+If you do not set a target, the compilers will produce generic code that runs on many processors of the "x86-64" family, and the program will thus not be able to benefit from capabilities such as AVX-512.
 You will see the following warning message when you run a compiler: